What is Council For Standards In Human Service Education (CSHSE)?

 CSHSE is recognized by the Council for Higher Education Accreditation (CHEA).
 It is organized into regions with regional directors who work with schools to achieve accreditation and an understanding of the standards.

 Schools can support national standards by becoming members of CSHSE without accreditation.

-The Council for Standards in Human Service Education (CSHSE) received notification, effective January 27, 2014, that the Council has been granted recognition from the Council for Higher Education Accreditation (CHEA).
+The Council received notification effective January 27, 2014, that the Council has been granted recognition from the Council for Higher Education Accreditation (CHEA).